estruyf/blog-content/content/posts/2021-05-27-let-us-go-back-to-the-basics-.md

 Squarl is a product that will allow you to regain control of the information overload you might experience in Microsoft Teams.
 It provides you the context you need to find your information quickly.
 What makes Squarl so powerful is that you will be able to use it anywhere you go.
 Squarl tries to be as close as possible to or in the application you are using, which allows you to keep your focus and be more productive.

-{{< caption "/2021/05/squarl1.png" "My Squarl dashboard"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAACnSURBVIXBzYpBcRjA4d/Li8XxOWWnZmHKRkLsZeN23MVcgZ07OWurSYmmzkLpZGMhpA518vdSlJU8j4x+h+Nmu9slPnB1F1SVKDqRy3oggpkx+1/+abU1+On0+o3zdgfrDavqF2W5ULGI+bGEl87wnZjulTsRIVXMQ7FATcDMcCLUPTAz1i5Gk0nlxTDjwQzj6RqTUFU+SmVR3/cnYRgenXO8EwTB4gZBOz7waqcQsQAAAABJRU5ErkJggg==" "2032" >}}
+{{< caption-new "/uploads/2021/05/squarl1.png" "My Squarl dashboard"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAACnSURBVIXBzYpBcRjA4d/Li8XxOWWnZmHKRkLsZeN23MVcgZ07OWurSYmmzkLpZGMhpA518vdSlJU8j4x+h+Nmu9slPnB1F1SVKDqRy3oggpkx+1/+abU1+On0+o3zdgfrDavqF2W5ULGI+bGEl87wnZjulTsRIVXMQ7FATcDMcCLUPTAz1i5Gk0nlxTDjwQzj6RqTUFU+SmVR3/cnYRgenXO8EwTB4gZBOz7waqcQsQAAAABJRU5ErkJggg==" "2032" >}}

 Do you want to know more about Squarl?
 Get in touch with me [elio@squarl.com](mailto:elio@squarl.com) or read more on [squarl.com](https://squarl.com).